binnes/raspberryPiWorkshop/part3/DASHBOARD.md

 **Part 3** - [Intro to Node-RED](/part3/NODERED.md) - [Receive Sensor Data](/part3/DHTDATA.md) - [**Plot Data**](/part3/DASHBOARD.md) - [Store Data](/part3/CLOUDANT.md) - [Historical Data](/part3/HISTORY.md) - [Control Interval](/part3/INTERVAL.md) - [Control LED](/part3/LED.md)
 ***

-# Node-RED Dashboard Charts - Plot DHT Sensor Data
+# Node-RED Dashboard Charts - Plot Sensor Data

 ## Lab Objectives

 In this lab you will import Node-RED flows which create Dashboard Charts.
-After learning about Node-RED Dashboard Charts, you will be able to display temperature and humidity graphs of the Raspberry Pi DHT environmental sensors.
+After learning about Node-RED Dashboard Charts, you will be able to display temperature and humidity graphs for the environmental sensors.
 You will learn:

 - How to create a Node-RED Dashboard
 - Experiment with Chart types